kanryu/typescript-boilerplate/README.md

-# typescript-bootplate - a TypeScript Build System by Grunt with resolving *.d.ts definitions
+# typescript-boilerplate - a TypeScript Build System by Grunt with resolving *.d.ts definitions

 ## How to use this